Clarity Smart Contract Language

 Implementing vote

 The vote function is even more straightforward.
-All we have to do is make sure the tx-sender is one of the members.
-We can do that by checking if the tx-sender is present in the members list by using the built-in index-of function.
+All we have to do is make sure the contract-caller is one of the members.
+We can do that by checking if the contract-caller is present in the members list by using the built-in index-of function.
 It returns an optional type, so we can simply check if it returns a (some ...), rather than a none.

 (define-public (vote (recipient principal) (decision bool))